ShaunCurtis/Blazr.Clean/article.md

 In this article I cover the basics of how to put together a well structured and written Blazor Application.
 This is not an attempt at "Blazor Best Practices" or "The Way to write a Blazor Application".
 Choose whatever methodologies and coding practices you wish.
 Don't develop your first Blazor application without making those choices!

-I've tried to keep this as simple.
+I've tried to keep this simple.
 I've taken the out-of-the-box Blazor template and rebuilt it concentrating on restructuring the `FetchData` page and the data pipeline behind it.

 The Github repository contains a fairly comprehensive set of notes.
 This article provides an overview of the project.
 For detail go to the repository.